Eunie2/file_manager/READE.md

 ```
 move
 ```
-this mode move all file
+this mode move all file.
 ```
 ./[old_directory]/
 to